-ltd=1), and we will similarly attempt to serve an eligible limited ad.
+ltd=1), and Google will similarly attempt to serve an eligible limited ad regardless of user location.

 Cookie and local identifier usage

 Limited ads disable all personalization and features that require use of a local identifier.
 This means the following features aren't available for limited ads: